trufnetwork/sdk-js/README.md

-# TSN SDK JS
+# TN SDK JS

-The TSN SDK provides developers with tools to interact with the Truflation Stream Network, a decentralized platform for publishing, composing, and consuming economic data streams.
+The TN SDK provides developers with tools to interact with the Truf Network, a decentralized platform for publishing, composing, and consuming economic data streams.

 ## Quick Start